N-Shelmith/PORTFOLIO_REPOSITORY/README.md

 **Data Analyst | Python, SQL, Excel | Financial Inclusion & Agricultural Systems**

 I help organizations make sense of data by combining strong analytical skills with domain expertise in **agriculture, finance and emerging markets**.
-My focus is on turning raw datasets into **insights that guide real decisions** , whether that’s identifying growth patterns, modeling financial risk or building dashboards that reveal hidden trends.
+My focus is on turning raw datasets into **insights that guide real decisions** , whether it’s identifying growth patterns, modeling financial risk or building dashboards that reveal hidden trends.

 ## About Me
 I’m a **Data Analyst with a background in Economics & Statistics**.

 - I explored **mobile money trends** in Kenya, uncovering growth, seasonality and transaction patterns from CBK data.
+- I uncovered **key trends, country comparisons and relationships** between poultry production, poultry producer prices and environmental impact of the poultry sector in Africa using FAOSTAT data.
 - I built a **loan default prediction model** in Python using classification algorithms (Logistic Regression, Decision Trees, SVM), applying machine learning to real-world credit risk.
 - I am currently building an **agritech startup**, analyzing poultry farming economics, input costs and contract-farming models.
 - I am passionate about using data to design **inclusive solutions** in finance and agriculture, where analytics can unlock opportunities for smallholder farmers and underserved markets.